DSG-UPC/Share-Spare-Network-Capacity/README.md

 # Experiments with fab
 Fab is run the router between the client and the server.
+It depends on local router info so it can run only there for the moment.
+Specifically inside the directory ``home/xarokk/roc/tunneling``.
 As currently configured fab support the following commands:

     xarokk@Cellsim:~/roc/tunneling$ fab --list